 1) Give Timely Coaching to Your Team

 No team is perfect out of the gate.
 It takes hard work, good coaching, and quality feedback to get everyone working well together and executing effectively.
 As a manager, being a great coach means giving timely feedback to your team members and looking for opportunities to help them improve.

 There are often good times for you to help people in the moment, but not always.
 For those moments when you can't immediately give them feedback, the best thing you can do is note it and talk about it in your next one on one.
-(An app like Lighthouse will help you manage those notes.)

 The beauty of one on ones for coaching is that it's a lower stress environment.
 You'll likely talk about a few other things in the meeting and so it will feel more natural to bring up the issue without having to resort to the "sh*t sandwich".

 You also avoid stressing them out by calling a special meeting just to talk about it; if you're having your one on ones often enough then you're not going much more than a week without discussing it.
 And by discussing it face to face, you don't have to worry about an email with feedback being misconstrued or not well received.

 2) Talk About Growth for Your Team Members